Scenario #1 - Deeper Dive

 • Thus, according to the definition of windward/leeward, none of the boats are windward boats (this is CERTAINLY non-intuitive and a quirk of how the definition is written)

-• Rule 11 states that the "windward boat shall keep clear", which is neither Yellow or Blue, so NO BOAT needs to keep clear of the other
+• Rule 11 states that the "windward boat shall keep clear", which is neither Yellow or Blue, so NO BOAT must to keep clear of the other (under Rule 11 at least)

 • Only Rule 14 (Avoiding Contact), continues to apply.